baattezu/baattezu/README.md

 -  Hi, I’m @baattezu
--  I'm interested in бабки
+-  I'm Java Backend Developer
-- 🌱 I’m currently learning Java, Spring, React ()
+- 🌱 I’m currently learning Java, Spring, Docker
-- 😄 Pronouns: the lord
-- ⚡ Fun fact: ore wa panda

 <!---
 baattezu/baattezu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.